Enjoy Spring Time in Algoma With Pancakes and Maple Syrup

-Maple Syrup is made from the sap from the abundant maple trees which are abundant in Algoma.
-For generations, the art of making syrup has been passed down from generation to generation originating with the first peoples of the area, the Anishinaabe.
+Maple Syrup is made from the sap of the abundant maple trees which are abundant in Algoma.
+For generations, the art of making syrup has been passed down from generation to generation originating with the First Peoples of the area, the Anishinaabe.

-People in the Algoma region begin the yearly rituals of either collecting the sap to make the liquid gold or collect their family members and make the yearly visits to the local pancake houses.
-What a wonderful time of year as the temperatures are more bearable, the sun is shining and the sweetest treats are being served from maple syrup, maple sugar candy to maple butter.
+People in the Algoma region begin the yearly rituals of either collecting the sap to make the liquid gold or collecting their family members and making the yearly visits to the local pancake houses.
+What a wonderful time of year as the temperatures are more bearable, the sun is shining and the sweetest treats are being served from maple syrup, and maple sugar candy to maple butter.

-Kiwanis Pancake and Sausage Breakfast – Conservation Authority Sugar Shack
+Kiwanis Pancake and Sausage Breakfast – Conservation Authority Sugar Shack, Sault Ste.
+Marie

 Gilbertson’s Pancake House – St. Joseph Island